Leases | By Lawyers

 • Item icon Costs and transfer duty

-Generally It is normal for the lessor to arrange for preparation of the lease.
+Generally It is usual for the lessor to arrange for the preparation of the lease.
 As a result, it is normal for the lease to provide that the lessee will be responsible to pay the lessor’s legal cost.
-However these provisions are negotiable in all circumstances and in fact prohibited by statute in ...
+However, these arrangements are negotiable in all circumstances and prohibited by statute for ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.